[Mage20] Faces of Magick Preview

 Shared Loss: Jacob’s received an invite to the Anointment of Céleste and, recognizing the signs of grief, plans to console her in private.
 He will be surprised to see one of his doubles talking with her first.

-2 responses to “[Mage20] Faces of Magick Preview”
+2 thoughts on “[Mage20] Faces of Magick Preview”